 If unanticipated hazardous materials are encountered on the project, notify the district hazardous waste coordinator who will advise you and may assist in the disposal procedures.
 The coordinator may also suggest extra safety measures to take to protect the public and workers.

 Refer to Chapter 7, “Environmental Stewardship,” of this manual for additional guidelines on hazardous waste.

 Caltrans is committed to working with the construction industry to improve safety for construction projects by performing safety reviews.
 The Caltrans designated project safety coordinator is to conduct weekly safety reviews throughout the duration of the project by using Form CEM-0606, “Construction Safety Checklists.”
-In addition, Caltrans safety staff (district construction safety coordinator, resident engineer, or designated project safety coordinator) is to meet every other week with the contractor’s assigned project safety representative to perform a joint safety review of the project and document this project safety review using Form CEM-0604, "Project Safety Review or Meeting."
+In addition, the Caltrans resident engineer or designated project safety coordinator is to meet every other week with the contractor’s assigned project safety representative to perform a joint safety review of the project and document this project safety review using the application to prepare Form CEM-0604, "Project Safety Review or Meeting."
 This review may consist of jointly touring the job site to inspect temporary traffic control systems and other worker safety protection devices and protocols.
-It is recommended to use Form CEM-0606, "Construction Safety Checklists," to perform joint safety reviews and to aid in the inspection of safety requirements for the ongoing construction operations.
+It is recommended to use Form CEM-0606, "Construction Safety Checklists," application to perform and document joint safety reviews and to aid in the inspection of safety requirements for the ongoing construction operations.

-Before the start of construction, a preconstruction conference with the contractor must be held as described in Section 5-003, “Preconstruction Conference with the Contractor,” of the Construction Manual.
+Before the start of construction, a preconstruction conference with the contractor must be held as described in Section 5-003, “Preconstruction Conference with the Contractor,” of this manual.
 In addition to this meeting, a separate kick-off project safety meeting must be held with the contractor’s designated project safety representative before starting work in accordance with Section 5-1.28, “Project Safety Reviews,” of the Standard Specifications, to perform the following: